-Course Description This course provides students with an opportunity to explore Visual Art concepts and contexts.
-Students will learn about and develop Art skills that they will be able to apply to designing and creating their own Visual Art folios.
-Furthermore, students will also build on their Visual Art skills with introductions to digital design computer programs, printmaking, clay sculpture and mixed media collage techniques.
-Course Outline FOUNDATION ART STUDIES (The Elements of Art and Design) During this unit, students will develop an understanding and appreciation of the elements of Art and Design and their application in Visual Art.
-Students will complete two abstract paintings on canvas.
-FIGURES IN SURREALIST SITUATIONS (Surrealism) During this unit, students will develop an understanding and appreciation of the elements and principles of Art and Design in relation to Surrealist art and clay sculpture in Visual Art.
-Students will submit a Surrealism Clay Figure Sculpture in a 3D diorama and their Visual Process Diary with preliminary ideas, chosen A4 sketch of figure, construction views, and construction plan and materials list.
+During this unit, students will develop an understanding and appreciation of the elements and principles of Art and Design in relation to Illustration.
+The students will develop a folio of sketches and designs to create their own individual 'surrealist' creatures that could be featured in an Illustrated book or an interactive video game.
+Students will also work on a unit of hand building with clay.
+They will submit a Surrealism Clay Figure Sculpture in a 3D diorama and their Visual Process Diary with preliminary ideas, chosen A4 sketch of figure, construction views, and construction plan and materials list.
 Also clay process notes on techniques (pinch pot, coil and slab studies) and a written reflection.
 As well as research notes on the Surrealism art movement and information about the Surrealist artists.

-Examples of Activities and Assessment Visual Process Diary Folios of Artwork Written Tasks including- Essays, Reports and Reviews Art Excursions
+- Visual Process Diary

+- Folios of Artwork

+- Written Tasks including- Essays, Reports and Reviews

+- Art Excursions

-Community Based Activities
+- Community Based Activities